 American Horror Story season 10: Theme, cast, release date and spoilers

-Production on AHS season 10 will begin in October.
-FX has confirmed that AHS season 10 will not air in 2020 as planned.
-AHS was set to start filming in Provincetown, Massachusetts in April but was shut down due to coronavirus.
-Murphy explained that the season was "weather-dependent".
+American Horror Story season 10 began filming in Provincetown, Massachusetts, with Finn Wittrock pictured shooting on location.
+AHS was set to start filming in Provincetown in April 2020 but was shut down due to coronavirus.
+Ryan Murphy explained that the season was "weather-dependent".
+Lily Rabe previously confirmed that filming in Los Angeles began in December 2020.

-Here's everything we know about AHS season 10, including the possible themes, release date and the cast:
+Here's everything we know about AHS season 10, including the themes, release date and the cast:

 AHS season 10 theme: What will American Horror Story season 10 theme be?